+'''

-Tue Oct 10 03:20:00 PDT 2006: udpweight threshold exceeded:192.168.125.43 botnet client mesh?: irc channel X has bad #hosts:
+Tue Oct 10 03:20:00 PDT 2006: udpweight threshold exceeded:192.168.125.43

+'''

 Note the time of the event, which is followed by an explanation of the event and other data.
 Given our focus on anomaly detection, the anomaly detection events are of the most interest.
 These include the UDP work weight threshold event and the trigger-on and -off messages mentioned previously.
 In addition, we have two events that can come from the IRC software: